suwangcompling/deeplearning_tutorials/README.md

 Implementation of various types of neural nets for the course, from scratch and using Tensorflow library.

-* DL01_FNN: Feedforward Neural Nets.
+* DL01a_FNN_basics: Feedforward Neural Nets (FNN) basic form (from scratch + Tensorflow).
-* DL02_CNN: Convolutional Neural Nets.
+* DL01b_FNN_extensions: FNN with extensions (regularization, weight initialization, early stopping, learning rate decay, more activation types).